BlueByteSystemsInc/PDMShell/src/offline-activation.md

 2. Select `Generate deactivation request`.
 3. Save the generated `.pdmshellreq` file.
 4. Email the `.pdmshellreq` file to `info@bluebyte.biz`.

+Use a clear subject such as `PDMShell offline deactivation request`.
+If you do not receive a response, contact `info@bluebyte.biz` for help.
+This address only replies to activation issues.

 ## Receive The Response